zabbix/zabbix/templates/module/linux_active/README.md

 ## Overview

-For Zabbix version: 6.4 and higher.
+For Zabbix version: 6.2 and higher.

 ## Setup

-Refer to the vendor documentation.
+Install Zabbix agent on Linux OS according to Zabbix documentation.

 ## Zabbix configuration